On topological obstructions to the existence of non-periodic Wannier bases: Geometric criterion for triviality of the -theory class of a Wannier projection

+We assume that $D(\alpha)$ satisfies the condition (1) and will construct $D'$ and the inclusion $D\subset D'$ component-wise.
+Let $\Gamma\subset D(\alpha)$ be a connected component, which is infinite by assumption.

-Consider first the case when $D(\alpha)=T$ is a tree.
-The simplest case is when $T$ is an infinite tree without no dead ends, i.e. when each finite path from the root vertex to any vertex can be extended infinitely, i.e. when each vertex (with possible exception of the root) is the end-point of at least two edges.
-Choose an infinite ray starting at the root.
-They give , and denote it by $T_1$.
-Then the graph $T\setminus T_1$ is a forest.
+Consider first the case when the whole $\Gamma=T$ is one tree.
+Choose a root in $T$.
+Recall that a leaf (or a dead end) is a vertex, different from the root, of degree 1.
+The simplest case is when $T$ is an infinite tree without dead ends, i.e.\ when each finite simple path from the root to any vertex can be extended to an infinite simple path.
+Choose an infinite simple path (a ray) starting at the root, and denote it by $T_1$.
+Let $T\setminus T_1$ be the forest obtained from $T$ by removing the vertices of $T_1$ and all the edges incident with them.
 It contains finitely many trees with roots at the minimal distance from the root of $T$.
-Choose infinite rays starting at these new roots.
+Choose infinite simple paths in each new tree starting at the roots as above.
 They give rays $T_2,\ldots,T_{m_1}$.
-Going further from the root of $T$, we obtain, by induction, a decomposition $T=\sqcup_{j\in J}T_j$, where each $T_j$ is coarsely equivalent to $\mathbb N$.
+Moving further from the root of $T$, we obtain, by induction, a decomposition $T=\sqcup_{j\in J}T_j$, where each $T_j$ is coarsely equivalent to $\mathbb N$, i.e.\ a tree without dead ends already has a ray structure.
+In this case we do not add any new points to $\Gamma$ and set $\Gamma'=\Gamma$.